 The fact that no pattern between mixed landscapes and agricultural ecosystem services and biodiversity provision could be found, does not per se mean that mixed landscapes are not increasing the agricultural ecosystem services and biodiversity provision.
 This result could be linked to the choice of the metrics on biodiversity, namely the density on crop field edges, heterogeneity of annual crops and the density of small woody features.
 While these three variables are good proxy for biodiversity in landscapes shaped by annual crops, they are more problematic in a pan-European context in which more diverse agricultural landscape are found, such as Mediterranean landscapes shaped by permanent crops or in Scandinavian agricultural landscape dominated by forests.
+A more holistic approach to biodiversity that includes semi natural areas should be considerend in apan-European context.

 Yet, this result suggests that there might be non-mixed landscape with a relatively high agricultural ecosystem services and biodiversity provision, and it is questionable if promoting mixed farming in those area could be contra productive.